BrendanGasparin/100-days-of-code-2022/log.md

 **Thoughts:** Taking thorough notes, because everything I learn from here on is new to me.
 Accidentally fell asleep at about 9pm, so didn't do the Twitter stuff until 1am on the 27th.

 **Link(s) to work:** [freeCodeCamp profile](https://www.freecodecamp.org/brendangasparin)

+### Day 18: September 27, 2021

+**Today's Progress:** Finished the ES6 course from JavaScript Algorithms and Data Structures Certification on freeCodeCamp.

+**Thoughts:** All of this material is new to me.
+I may have to revise it several times before I remember it, or just refer back to it when I need it.
+Not even sure how I would practice some of this stuff, like asynchronous promises.
+Like I said, refer back to it when I need it.

+Just noticed that my links to work for the last several days are just my freeCodeCamp profile.
+It's good to learn new things, but according to the #100DaysOfCode challenge I'm supposed to be building my own projects.
+I should code my own stuff more in between doing tutorials.

+**Link(s) to work:** [freeCodeCamp profile](https://www.freecodecamp.org/brendangasparin)